What is the Project Browser?

 A screenshot of the Project Settings tab showing the Details section with fields for Project Name, Display URL, Description, and Related Links.

-The Project Settings tab allows you to manage your Project across four sections:
+The Project Settings tab allows you to manage your Project across several sections:

-• Details — Update your Project Name, Display URL, Description, and Related Links.
+• Details — Update your Project Name, Display URL, Description, Related Links, and optional Project tabs.

 • Repository — View or change the connected Git Provider and Repository, toggle Allow all branching, and set the Main Branch.